 In December, 2004, the FASB issued FAS 123(R), "Share-Based Payment" (revised 2004) which was originally effective for interim or annual reporting periods beginning after June 15, 2005.
 The effective date for this standard has been delayed until annual reporting periods beginning after December 31, 2005.
 This standard requires unvested equity awards outstanding at the effective date to continue to be measured and charged to expense over the remaining requisite service (vesting) period as required by FAS 123.
-The Company will implement this standard effective January 1, 2006 and is currently evaluating the impact of this statement.
+The Company expects to implement this standard effective January 1, 2006 and is currently evaluating the impact of this statement.

 The FASB issued FSP 109-1 and 109-2 related to the American Jobs Creation Act of 2004.
-FSP 109-1 provides guidance related to the accounting for special tax deductions on "qualified production activities income" FSP 109-2 provides companies with additional time to complete assessment of repatriation plans related to the one time deduction on certain repatriated foreign earnings as provided in the American Jobs Creation Act of 2004.
+FSP 109-1 provides guidance related to the accounting for special tax deductions on "qualified production activities income".
+FSP 109-2 provides companies with additional time to complete assessment of repatriation plans related to the one time deduction on certain repatriated foreign earnings as provided in the American Jobs Creation Act of 2004.
 The FSPs were effective upon issuance on December 21, 2004.
-The Company is currently evaluating the impact of the new FSPs.
+The Act creates a temporary incentive for U.S. corporations to repatriate accumulated income earned abroad by providing an 85 percent dividend received deduction for certain dividends from controlled foreign corporations.
+The deduction is subject to a number of limitations and we are currently assessing to what extent we might repatriate foreign earnings that have not yet been remitted to the U. S. Based on our analysis to date, it is reasonably possible that we may repatriate some amount between \$50 and \$100 million.
+A repatriation of foreign earnings under the Act could result in the recognition of a tax benefit between \$3.0 million and \$5.0 million.
+The Company will be in a position to finalize and execute its plan during the fourth quarter of 2005.